Close-up of a rhino feeding in a rehabilitation centre

 A break from the corporate world

-The days are getting colder and shorter, the winter blues are approaching… For many, that might be enough to start day dreaming of a career breakn – or the very least, a nice long trip away.
-Abigail Salmon took the plunge, and shares her story of escaping a corporate job to feed hungry baby rhinos and greedy goats.
+The days are getting colder and shorter, and the winter blues are approaching… For many, that might be enough to start daydreaming of a career break – or at least, a long trip away.
+Abigail Salmon took the plunge and shared her story of escaping a corporate job to feed hungry baby rhinos and greedy goats.

 A magical dawn

-It’s 6 a.m. and you’re walking down the hill to the lower enclosures.
-Vervet monkeys are cuddling one another – it’s a little chilly for them to venture out just yet.
+It’s 6 a.m., and you’re walking down the hill to the lower enclosures.
+Vervet monkeys are cuddling one another – it’s a little chilly for them to venture out yet.
 Mist is rising off a field where you glimpse the silhouettes of nyala and bushbuck grazing on damp grass.
 Some are having mock battles, testing the strength of their peers.
 Further on, the orphaned rhinos are beginning to stir in anticipation of breakfast.
 You pass by quietly so as not to disturb them.
 There is a beautiful stillness about this time of day.
-It really is quite special.

 It’s all about the mud